GerardVivancos/docker-containers/README.md

 dynamodb
 --------
-Builds an image for local dynamodb development
+Builds an image for local dynamodb development.
+By default, it uses data persistence to a volume mounted on /opt/dynamodb/data.
+You can override that behaviour and make it use the RAM with no persistence when creating your container: `docker run -d -P --name your-meaninful-name your-image-tag "-inMemory"`